 Do you have advanced periodontitis that has spread into your gums and bone?
 If so, you can’t treat periodontitis with a regular dental deep cleaning procedure.
 If you consult a dentist about your periodontitis when it’s still early, you can treat it with a simple scaling and root planing procedure.
 But if the gum infection spreads to your bones, you have to go for a more invasive periodontal procedure or gum surgery, which is where osseous surgery comes in.
-Please continue reading for an overview of osseous surgery.
+Call us today to learn more and to schedule an appointment.

 What is Osseous Surgery?